North Island kōkako

 The North Island kōkako (Callaeas wilsoni) is a forest bird endemic to the North Island of New Zealand.
 It is grey in colour, with a small black mask.
-Adults have distinctive blue wattles.
-Because of its wattle, the bird is sometimes locally called the blue-wattled crow, although it is not a corvid.
-The name "kōkako" comes from its vocalization: the bird's main call has been described as a "slow, rich 'ko-ka-ko-o-o-o', tailing off at the end".
+Adults have distinctive blue wattles, earning the species the moniker of blue-wattled crow, though they are not corvids.
+The name "kōkako" comes from its vocalization: the bird's main call has been described as a "slow, rich 'ko-ka-ko-o-o-o', trailing off at the end".

-Visual identification
+Physical features

-The North Island kōkako can be identified by its grey plumage and by a pair of blue, fleshy wattles at the base of the bill.
-Its overall coloration is a soft, slate-grey to smoky blue hue that envelops its entire body.
+The North Island kōkako can be identified by its silky grey plumage and by a pair of blue, fleshy wattles at the base of the bill.
+Its overall colouration is a soft, slate-grey to smoky blue hue that envelops its entire body with slightly darker colouring on the wings and tail.

-The plumage is generally uniform grey, with slightly darker colouring on the wings and tail.
-The feathers have a silky appearance and a very fine texture.
-The breast and belly are often a little paler than the back.

-The face of the kōkako features a black facial mask that covers the area around the eyes and extends to the base of the bill.
+The face of the kōkako features a black facial mask that covers the area around the eyes and extends to the base of the bill, which is relatively short and curves slightly downward.
+Its bill is black and sturdy, and is suited to the bird's omnivorous diet of fruits, leaves, and invertebrates.

-The species' most notable feature is its vivid blue wattles.
+The species' most notable feature is its vivid blue wattles—fleshy, pendulous structures that hang loosely from either side of the lower mandible.
 These wattles are typically a saturated cobalt or ultramarine blue, with subtle purple tones, and they can vary slightly in shape and size among individuals.
-The wattles are thought to play a role in social signaling and courtship.
-Juveniles have pink or lilac wattles, which become increasingly blue as the bird matures; like the South Island kōkako, adults occasionally have orange wattles.
-The wattles also play a role in thermoregulation, as they help dissipate body heat on hot days and retain heat in colder climates.
+The wattles are thought to play a role in social signalling and courtship.s Juveniles have pink or lilac wattles, which become increasingly blue as the bird matures; like the South Island kōkako, adults occasionally have orange wattles.
+The wattles also play a role in thermoregulation, as they help dissipate body heat on hot days.
 When the bird is warm, blood flow to the wattles increases, allowing heat to escape.
 When it is cold, blood flow decreases, helping to preserve body warmth.
 Furthermore, the wattles can indicate an individual bird's health.

-The bill is relatively short and curves slightly downward; it is black in color and sturdy, and is suited to the bird's omnivorous diet of fruits, leaves, and invertebrates.

-The legs and feet are strong and built for agility among tree branches, and they are bluish-grey to black in colour.
+The legs and feet are strong and built for agility among tree branches, and they are bluish-grey to black.
 Kōkako are not strong fliers; instead, they are highly adapted for climbing and leaping through the forest canopy, using their powerful legs and claws to move through the dense foliage.

-The North Island kōkako is a medium-sized bird, measuring about 38 to 40 centimeters (15 to 16 inches) in length, including a long, rounded tail that aids in balance and maneuverability.
-The tail feathers are dark and broad, and are often fanned out slightly when the bird is climbing or displaying.
+The North Island kōkako is a medium-sized bird, measuring about 38 to 40 centimetres (15 to 16 inches) in length, including a long, rounded tail that aids in balance and maneuverability.
+The tail feathers are dark and broad and are often fanned out slightly when the bird is climbing or displaying.

 Sexual dimorphism is minimal, though males tend to be slightly larger.